FinnTheTurkey/gitgui/README.md

 Important
 ----------
-GitGui does **nothing** about diffs, or differences.
-So, if you think you will have a diff in your code, be warned
+GitGui does **nothing** about conflicts.
+So, if you think you will have a conflict in your code, be warned

 Intended use
 --------------